Christian Bethancourt Preview, Player Props: Rays vs. Twins

 Christian Bethancourt At The Plate

-- Bethancourt has 15 doubles, nine home runs and 13 walks while hitting .228.
+- Bethancourt is hitting .228 with 15 doubles, nine home runs and 13 walks.

-- Bethancourt has picked up a hit in 53.3% of his 92 games this year, with at least two hits in 15.2% of them.
+- Bethancourt has picked up a hit in 53.3% of his 92 games this year, with more than one hit in 15.2% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.